brandoncorrea/brandoncorrea.dev/docs/_posts/2021-10-08-code-is-data.markdown

 ````

 This is how Clojure sees your code; just a bunch of lists containing random
 data and lists of lists of more data.
-It isn't until clojure _evaluates_ the
+It isn't until Clojure _evaluates_ the
 lists that it can decide how it wants to handle them.

 ### Cheating in Clojure